Skip to content

 Project Overview

 This is an intermediate project.
-If you are just starting out with C#, work through the C# Adventure Game to learn the language and fundamentals of object-oriented programming.
+If you are just starting out with C#, work through the C# Adventure Game first to learn the language and fundamentals of object-oriented programming.

 Screenshot of card game application.